petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-checkout-step-client-extension.md

     - fromTask: bootJar
 ```

 The `assemble` block specifies that everything in the `assets/` folder should be included as a static resource in the built client extension `.zip` file.
 The JavaScript code in this client extension is used as a static resource in Liferay.
-The external application/microservice is created with the `bootJar` command that is available from the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/).
+The standalone application/microservice is created with the `bootJar` command that is available from the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/).
 The application JAR must be included in the LUFFA for deployment in LXC.

 ```yaml
 liferay-sample-commerce-checkout-step: